jayurbain/CarND-Vehicle-Detection/README.md

 ### Summary of changes from prior version:

 Rewrote a significant part of my initial submission.
 The initial submission overfit the training data and generated some false positives.
 I have incorporated all of the reviewer's suggestions and more.
-The results are improved by there are still a few false positives.
+The results are good.
+False positives have essentially been eliminated.
+Note: It does pick up some cars in the oncoming lane.

 Features:
-- HLS color space, 9 orientations, 8 pixels per cell, and 2 cells per block.
+- YUV color space, 12 orientations, 8 pixels per cell, and 2 cells per block.
 Identified the parameters with a feature abblation study.
 - 16x16 color spatial domain, 32 color histogram bins.

 Classification:
 - Linear SVM with C=0.0001.
 Identified with grid search.
-Performance in terms of accuracy on the validation and tests sets were very close with vaues of C ranging from 0.0001 to 1.0.
+Performance in terms of accuracy on the validation and test sets were very close with vaues of C ranging from 0.0001 to 1.0.

-Window queue:
+Window histogram stacking of previous windows:
-- Histogram threshold=15 of video image heatmaps.
+- Histogram min threshold=15 for window heatmaps.

 Updates:
 - Due to the temporal (image sequence) nature of the dataset choosing images randomly for constructing training, validation, and test sets can inadverdantly leak images in the validation and test sets into the training sets.
-Therefore the training (70%), validation (20%), and test (10%) sets were constructued from images sequences.
+Therefore the training (70%), validation (20%), and test (10%) sets were constructued from image sequences.
 Each set was then randomized.
 - Added spatial binning and color histogram features.
-Did not really see a signficant improvement in performance with these features.
+Improved accuracy on validation and test sets ~1%.
+Did not see a significant improvent on project video.
 - Added scaling of feature vectors due to the addition of color histograms and spatical binning.
-- Using an abblation study, switched from YUV to HLS colorspaces.
-Higher accuracy on new dataset.
+- Based on an abblation study using the new dataset, HLS colorspace had higher accuracy on new dataset.
 The original parameters of YUV, 9 orientations, 8 pixels per cell, and 2 cells per block underformed HLS, 9 orientations, 8 pixels per cell, and 2 cells for over 2% on validation data with the new dataset.
+However the HLS colorspace had higher false positives on the test video, so I switched back to YUV.
 - Using a HOG filter with 9 or 12 orientations worked about the same. pixels_per_cell of 8 or 16 worked about the same.
 Other optimization techniques that proved helpful included the heatmap and heatmap threshold.
 - Used GridSearchCV() to identify C=0.0001 for a smoother, more generalizable decision boundary.
 - Added bounding box class to implement a queue for generating heat map.
 Requireds 15 for video.